Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 (To locate specific authors, consult the index.)

-1. Four trenches lie beyond this area shown in Figure 80: the Peru-Chile Trench, the Middle America Trench, the South Sandwich Trench, and the Puerto Rico Trench.
+1. Four trenches lie beyond this area shown in Figure 1: the Peru-Chile Trench, the Middle America Trench, the South Sandwich Trench, and the Puerto Rico Trench.
 (The latter may simply be a submarine canyon.)

 Why are a few trenches not in the concentrated trench region in the western Pacific?
-After studying this entire chapter, especially “Magma Production and Movement” on page 153, you will see that major faulting (shearing) deep inside the earth would not always have been under the western Pacific.
+After studying this entire chapter, especially “Magma Production and Movement” on page 166, you will see that major faulting (shearing) deep inside the Earth would not always have been under the western Pacific.
 On rare occasions it would have occurred elsewhere, such as along continent-plate boundaries where the Peru-Chile Trench and the Middle America Trench are today.

 2. “[At least 19 studies have shown] that silicate liquids are more compressible than silicate crystals,” Carl B. Agee, “Crystal-Liquid Density Inversions in Terrestrial and Lunar Magmas,” Physics of the Earth and Planetary Interiors, Vol. 107, 1998, p.
 63.